 What Is Asana?

-Asana is a well-known project management tool and collaborative platform that is designed to help teams organize work, manage tasks and track project progress.
+Asana is a well-known work management tool and collaborative platform that is designed to help teams organize work, manage tasks and track project progress.
 It has task management features and plans projects on multiple tools.
+There are also workload management tools that track and help balance workload.
+It also offers basic workflow automation to streamline repetitive tasks.

 Reports can be generated to track progress, team productivity and task completion.
 But what about the all-important Gantt chart, which is used across project management to schedule tasks and break projects into more manageable phases?